shubhamchandak94/ProtographLDPC/usage.md

                         Input file containing one or more message blocks (one per line).
   --output-file OUTPUT_FILE, -o OUTPUT_FILE
                         Output file to store encoded blocks (one per line).
+An additional output_file.unpunctured is generated when
+                        puncturing is used and contains all the codeword bits including punctured bits, to enable easy extraction of message bits from the codeword.
 ```

 The generator matrix file can be generated using the base library tool [`make-gen`](https://shubhamchandak94.github.io/LDPC-codes/encoding.html#make-gen).
 This automatically checks for the `PCHK_FILE.transmitted` file and applies puncturing if this exists.
 This is simply a wrapper around the base library [`encode`](https://shubhamchandak94.github.io/LDPC-codes/encoding.html#encode) utility, chiefly adding the puncturing capability.

 Finally, the [`extract`](https://shubhamchandak94.github.io/LDPC-codes/decoding.html#extract) and [`extract_systematic`](https://shubhamchandak94.github.io/LDPC-codes/support.html#extract_systematic) utilities in the base library can be used to find the positions of and extract the message bits in the codeword.
+The `extract` tool should be used with the `.unpunctured` output file in case puncturing is being used, since the underlying base library is not aware of the puncturing.

 ## decode.py